 SPLIT CANTEEN SLING

-I included these canteens with the split sling on this page due to the pictorical evidence of this type sling being used exclusively by Confederates.
+I included these canteens with the split sling on this page due to the pictorial evidence of this type sling being used by Confederates.
 There are several Library of Congress images of dead Confederates using union canteens with split type slings.
 It was unknown if these slings were added by the Confederates to salvage canteens or did the canteens come with these slings.
 I recently came across an image of Union soldiers with their canteens supported by split leather slings which indicates that they are of Union issue.
-It is possible these canteens were obtained from Union/battlefield sources by the CS quartermaster and re-issued to Confederate troops.
-The original slings may have been replaced prior to re-issue but we may never know.
+It is possible the canteens in the Confederate images were obtained from Union/battlefield sources by the CS quartermaster and re-issued to Confederate troops.
 The left canteen sling has an iron roller buckle and it is used on a bulls eye canteen.
 The adjacent canteen sling uses a knapsack strap fastner to hold the sling together.
 The above pictured canteen is interesting due to the sling and also the lack of a support collar around the spout.
 Because of this it could be mistaken for a CS manufactured canteen.
 The evenly spaced position of the sling loops and consistant size of the loops indicates that this was probably an early war U.S. contract canteen.

 Bullseye canteen put to Confederate use.
 Notice the cotton web sling with the pants buckle for an adjustment.
 Cotton slings of this type are frequently found on Confederate used canteens.
 The sling is made from similar material as the sling on a tin drum canteen shown further down on the page.